Nasi campur

 Nasi campur (Indonesian and Malay for 'mixed rice'; /ms/), also known as nasi rames (ꦤꦱꦶꦫꦩꦼꦱ꧀) or sega campur (ꦱꦼꦒꦕꦩ꧀ꦥꦸꦂ; /jv/) in Java, refers to an Indonesian and Malay dish of a scoop of nasi putih (white rice) accompanied by small portions of several other dishes, including meats, vegetables, peanuts, eggs, and fried-shrimp krupuk.

-Depending on the origin, a nasi campur vendor might serve several side dishes, including vegetables, fish, and meats.
+Depending on the origin, a nasi campur vendor might serve several side dishes, including vegetables, fish, and meat.
 It is a staple meal from Indonesia, Malaysia, Singapore, Brunei, and southern Thailand, and also popular in the Netherlands through its colonial ties with Indonesia.

 This concept has parallels across Asia and the Pacific: in Thailand, it is known as khao kaeng (ข้าวแกง), and in Vietnam as cơm bình dân.
 In the Philippines, the carinderia offers a similar meal style, and in Japan, it is called ichijū-sansai.
 Similarly, in Hawaii, it is known as the plate lunch, and in the Mariana Islands, it is referred to as the "fiesta plate".
 However, in the Indonesian and Malay-speaking regions, the term nasi campur is the most commonly recognized name for this style of meal.

 Origin

 Nasi campur is a ubiquitous dish around Indonesia and as diverse as the Indonesian archipelago itself, with regional variations.
-There is no exact rule, recipe, or definition of what makes nasi campur, since Indonesians and, by large, Southeast Asians commonly consume steamed rice, added with side dishes consisting of vegetables and meat.
+There is no exact rule, recipe, or definition of what makes nasi campur, since Indonesians and, by and large, Southeast Asians commonly consume steamed rice, added with side dishes consisting of vegetables and meat.
 As a result, the question of origin or recipe is obscure.
 Yet, nasi campur is commonly perceived as steamed rice surrounded with dishes that might consist of vegetables and meats, served in personal portions, in contrast to tumpeng that is served in larger collective portions or rijsttafel that was presented in lavish colonial banquets.

 In most cases, nasi campur refers specifically to the Indonesian and Malay versions of rice with assortments of side dishes.
-In Indonesia, it refers to any kind of rice surrounded by various dishes.
+In Indonesia, it refers to any type of rice surrounded by various side dishes.
 In Malaysia and Brunei, it commonly refers to Malay mixed rice.
 However, the term can also encompass non-Malay versions like Nasi campur Cina, nasi campur Orang Ulu, and nasi campur Iban, among others.

 In Japan, the United States, and most foreign countries, nasi campur often refers to the Balinese version, while in the Netherlands it most often refers to Indo-colonial nasi rames.
 The side dishes themselves might vary widely among regions and eating establishments.

 Variations

-There are several local variations throughout Southeast Asia, from Java, Bali, Malay Peninsula, Borneo, Sulawesi, Papuan, and Indo-colonial to Chinese Indonesian versions of nasi campur.
+There are several local variations throughout Southeast Asia, from Java, Bali, the Malay Peninsula, Borneo, Sulawesi, Papuan, and Indo-colonial to Chinese Indonesian versions of nasi campur.